Dry fruits modak step-by-step recipe with photos.

 2. Combine the dates and nuts until they come together

-3. Add 1 tsp ghee and mix it well to form a dough
+3. Add 1 teaspoon ghee and mix it well to form a dough

 4. Grease the modak mould with some ghee